jar398/listtools/doc/diff-tool-notes.md

 * Suppose that T is a tipward record match to T'
 * Suppose that S' and T' are siblings
 * Suppose that S and S' are record matches (not tipward)
-* Then we can infer that species S in A has been split into S' and T' in B.
+* We can infer that
+  the name (of S in A, S' in B) has been split into S' and T' in B.
+  That is, the name refers to different 'concepts' in the two checklists.

 Similarly, if the direction of change is reversed (B changed to become A), we would say the S' and T' are lumped to form S.